Git Credential Manager

 Git Credential Manager is maintained as part of the git-ecosystem organization on GitHub, with active involvement from GitHub/Microsoft employees and community contributors.
 The project's GitHub repository serves as the primary hub for bug reports, feature requests, and discussions.
 Documentation is comprehensive and includes troubleshooting guides for common issues.
 Because GCM is the recommended credential helper for GitHub and Azure DevOps, it receives regular updates and security patches.
 Stack Overflow has an active tag for GCM-related questions, and most Git-focused communities are familiar with the tool.
 The project averages over 500 GitHub stars and sees consistent contribution activity, with releases shipping roughly every 4-6 weeks to address compatibility issues and add support for new authentication scenarios across evolving provider platforms.

 Git Credential Manager is the definitive solution for macOS developers who use HTTPS for Git operations and have 2FA enabled on their accounts.
 It transforms the authentication experience from a constant friction point into a set-and-forget background process.
-The seamless OAuth flow, automatic token refresh, and native Keychain integration make it far superior to managing PATs manually.
+The smooth OAuth flow, automatic token refresh, and native Keychain integration make it far superior to managing PATs manually.
 While SSH keys remain a valid alternative for those who prefer explicit key management, GCM is the right choice for most developers working with modern Git hosting providers that enforce multi-factor authentication.

 For corporate environments with SAML SSO, test GCM with your identity provider during onboarding setup rather than waiting for developers to encounter auth failures.